Dr. Ashley Elias, Assistant Professor

 Dr. Ashley Elias has been at MWSU since 2019.
 Her research interests include behavioral ecology, evolutionary biology, ichthyology, genomics, and bioinformatics.
 In particular, she studies the genetic basis of complex traits in fishes (such as: behavior, sex determination, and limb development).
 The variety of approaches and techniques provide a range of research options for students.

-From Viruses to Insects: A Freshwater Biodiversity Survey
+From Viruses to Vertebrates: A Freshwater Biodiversity Survey

 This research will use traditional and molecular tools to sample and categorize the biological entities in the freshwater environments that occur on the Missouri Western State campus.
 Students that work on this project will gain lab and field experience as well as experience working with large, complicated sets of data.

-This project is a collaborative effort between the labs of Dr. Elias, Dr. Ganong, Dr. Grantham, Dr. Mills, and Dr. Roy.
+This project is a collaborative effort between the labs of Dr. Elias, Dr. Ganong, Dr. Grantham, Dr. Mills, and Dr. Drake.